blueag8/Photography_Website/README.md

 ## About The Project

-This is the final Project for the Code Institute Full Stack Web Development and the main technologies that will be used include:
+This is the final Project for the Code Institute Full Stack Web Development Course.

+and the main technologies that will be used include:

 HTML, CSS, JavaScript, Python+Django.